First Wednesday of Every Month

 What is the Confraternity of Christian Mothers?

-The Confraternity of Christian Mothers was founded in Lille, France, in 1850, designed to help wives and mothers combat the forces undermining family life.
-The Confraternity meets once a month for Holy Mass, Confession, Adoration and a spiritual talk under the direction of the parish priest.
-Under the special patronage of the “Mother of Sorrows” the members are encouraged in the important task of training and sanctifying the young souls entrusted to their care.
+The Confraternity of Christian Mothers was founded in Lille, France, in 1850, designed to help wives and mothers combat the societal forces undermining family life.
+The Confraternity meets once a month for Holy Mass, Confession, Adoration and a spiritual talk under the direction of a parish priest.
+Under the special patronage of the “Mother of Sorrows” members are encouraged in the important task of training and sanctifying the young souls entrusted to their care.

 Who can join the Confraternity of Christian Mothers?